ciii1/Asca-language/docs/docs.md

 # About

-Asca is a language that aims to be as close as possible to the assembly language, without removing the useful high level abstractions from high level languages.
+Asca is a language that aims to remove all the unnecesary high level abstractions to let you gain control of your program.

 # Variables